cvazac/detect-native-overrides/README.md

 Click the + to create a new userscript.

-Copy the source of [detect-native-overrides.tm.js](https://raw.githubusercontent.com/cvazac/detect-native-overrides/master/dist/detect-native-overrides.tm.js) and paste it into the new userscript.
+Copy the contents of [detect-native-overrides.tm.js](https://raw.githubusercontent.com/cvazac/detect-native-overrides/master/dist/detect-native-overrides.tm.js) and paste it into the new userscript.

-Explore to a page, right click anywhere in the page,
+Explore to a page, right click anywhere, click TamperMonkey | detect-native-overrides.tm.js.

 ![alt text](https://raw.githubusercontent.com/cvazac/detect-native-overrides/master/img/tampermonkey.png)

 ## Expected output
 In the console, you will see a `warn` with an array of overriden methods.

-Example:
+*Example:*

 ![alt text](https://raw.githubusercontent.com/cvazac/detect-native-overrides/master/img/output.png "www.google.com")